madelonhulsebos/ComputerVision/README.md

 *Figure 1: Overview of our system's pipeline*

-### Instructions to execute systems
+### Instructions to execute system

 1. Clone this repository
-2. Run the Main.py file
+2. Run the Main.py file (input images automatically imported)
-3. Resulting classifications can be found in the _folder_
+3. Resulting classifications can be found in the [folder] folder

 ### Overview of used packages and frameworks